ykafia/gamedev-blogs/Introduction.md

 ## Video games

 Making video games is very similar to making a movie.
 We can see a game as a movie generator where each action of the player can change the video playing in real time.
-Since games are programs that reacts to player inputs AND render images based on the state of the game, it needs to be concealed in a ...
+Since games are programs that reacts to player inputs AND render images based on the state of the game, it needs to be concealed in a loop.

 ### Game loop